future timeline technology singularity humanity predictions events 2020 2050 2100

 Japan is devastated by a 9.0 magnitude earthquake and tsunami

-On 11th March 2011, a 9.0-magnitude quake and subsequent tsunami hit the east of Japan, killing over 15,000 and leaving another 9,000 missing.
-Tsunami warnings were issued in 50 countries and territories, while emergencies were declared at four nuclear power plants.
+On 11th March 2011, a 9.0-magnitude quake and subsequent tsunami hit the east of Japan, killing nearly 16,000 and leaving another 2,600 missing.
+Tsunami warnings were issued in 50 nations and territories, while emergencies were declared at four nuclear power plants.

-It was the most powerful known earthquake to have hit Japan, and one of the five most powerful in the world since modern record-keeping began in 1900.
-The quake triggered extremely destructive tsunami waves, in some cases travelling up to 10 km (6 mi) inland.
+The earthquake was the most powerful ever known to hit Japan, and among the five most powerful in the world since modern record-keeping began in 1900.
+It triggered extremely destructive tsunami waves, in some cases travelling up to 10 km (6 mi) inland.
 The earthquake moved the entire Honshu region 2.4 m (8 ft) east and shifted the Earth on its axis by 10 cm (4 in).

-As well as loss of life and destruction of infrastructure, the tsunami caused a number of nuclear incidents.
+As well as loss of life and destruction of infrastructure, the tsunami caused several nuclear incidents.
 By far the most serious was a level 7 event and 20 km (12 mi) evacuation zone around the Fukushima I Plant.
 This became the worst nuclear disaster since Chernobyl.*

 The overall cost exceeded $300 bn, making it the most expensive natural disaster on record.
 Over 125,000 buildings were damaged or destroyed, while heavy damage was inflicted on roads and rail routes.
-Around 4.4m households in northeastern Japan were left without electricity and 1.5m without water.
+4.4 million households in northeastern Japan were left without electricity and 1.5 million without water.

 Japanese Prime Minister Naoto Kan said, "In the 65 years after the end of World War II, this is the toughest and the most difficult crisis for Japan."
 The Bank of Japan offered ¥15 trillion (US$183 bn) to the banking system in an effort to normalise market conditions.